Syslogine/docsy/userguide/content/en/docs/single-boards/nvidia/jetson-nano/my-custom-project.md

 	```bash
 	cd bootFromUSB
 	```
-14. We need to have the SSD GUID so
+14. We need to have the SSD UUID so
 	```bash
 	./partUUID.sh
 	```